YuHsingWu/AIDLExample/README.md

 # AIDL Example

-Self test for using AIDL.
+Example for using AIDL Service Callback.

 Add SensorManager to return the Orientation value.